What are Qualifying Life Events?

 - Leaving jail

 If you have a Qualifying Life Event, you are eligible for the Special Enrollment Period.
 The period allows you to make changes to your current health insurance plan, or add your spouse or children to your health coverage.
-Your Special Enrollment Period usually starts 60 days [i] from the date of your event, when you can make changes to your existing health insurance coverage.
+Your Special Enrollment Period usually lasts up to 60 days from the date of your event, when you can make changes to your existing health insurance coverage.

-- Exception circumstances: You experienced a medical condition or natural disaster that prevented you from applying during open enrollment.
+- Unexpected circumstances: You experienced a medical condition or natural disaster that prevented you from applying during open enrollment.

 - Misinformation or misrepresentation: You enrolled in the wrong plan because of misinformation, misrepresentation, misconduct or inaction from a health insurance company.